-Sexual Assault is a crime punishable by both civil and criminal legal action.
-The Fairfax County Police Department investigates all sexual assaults reported to the Police Department.
-Once reported to the Police officers respond, investigate and make applicable criminal charges based on evidence collection and victim / witness statements.
-The victim of a sexual assault may also choose to file a report with the University Judicial System administered through the Office of Student Conduct.
-In this instance, the Office of Student Conduct adjudicates all cases involving sex offenses in which the alleged perpetrator is a Virginia Tech Student.
-Virginia Tech also encourages victims to prosecute alleged perpetrators to the fullest extent of the law.
-There are several avenues for assistance if a person becomes the victim of a sex offense.
-Sexual Assault is a crime punishable by both civil and criminal legal action.
-The University Judicial System administered through the Office of Student Conduct adjudicates, at the request of the victim, all cases involving sex offenses in which the alleged perpetrator is a Virginia Tech Student.
-Virginia Tech also encourages victims to prosecute alleged perpetrators to the fullest extent of the law.
-There are several avenues for assistance if a person becomes the victim of a sex offense.
+Sexual Assault is a crime that affects men and women punishable by both civil and criminal legal action.
+The Arlington County Police Department investigates all sexual assaults reported to the Police Department.
+Once reported to the Police officers respond, investigate and make applicable criminal charges based on evidence collection and survivor / witness statements.
+The survivor of a sexual assault may also choose to file a report with Title IX or Deputy Title IX Coordinator, or the Department of Human Resources.
+The Office of Student Conduct adjudicates cases involving sex offenses in which the alleged perpetrator is a Virginia Tech Student.
+Virginia Tech also encourages survivors to prosecute alleged perpetrators to the fullest extent of the law.
+There are several avenues for assistance if a person becomes the survivor of a sex offense.

-Victims of sexual assault tend to feel a variety of conflicting emotions: rage, fear, depression, relief to have survived, numbness, and exhaustion, to name just a few.
+Survivors of sexual assault tend to feel a variety of conflicting emotions: rage, fear, depression, relief to have survived, numbness, and exhaustion, to name just a few.
 Two key points to remember are that the assault was not your fault and there is help available.

-The Virginia Tech Police Department is always available and ready to assist if needed.
+The Virginia Tech Police Department is available and ready to assist if needed.
 The Virginia Tech Police Department is a valuable resource for information.
-The department has educational literature available on prevention methods and procedures to follow if you should become the victim of a sex offense.
+The department has educational literature available on prevention methods and procedures to follow if you should become the survivor of a sex offense.
 The department provides educational programs on women's awareness, personal safety and instructs Rape Aggression Defense (RAD) classes upon request.
 RAD classes are self-defense classes for women only and consist of awareness, safety tips and progresses into hands on attack simulations at the end of the class.

-The Police Department's Victim/Witness Assistance Program protects the rights of victims and witness of crimes.
-Referral information is accessible at all times regarding area services available for general counseling, medical attention, emergency housing or financial assistance.
-Responsiveness to the needs of crime victims is a department priority.

-For crimes that occur in Falls Church, the Virginia Tech Police Department will assist and refer the victim to the Falls Church Police Department or the Fairfax County Police Department depending on the jurisdiction in which it occurred.
-Responsiveness to the needs of crime victims is a department priority.
+The Arlington County Police Department's Survivor/Witness Assistance Program protects the rights of survivors and witness of crimes.
+Referral information is available regarding area services for general counseling, medical attention, emergency housing or financial assistance.
+Responsiveness to the needs of crime survivors is a department priority.
+For crimes that occur at the center, the Virginia Tech Police Department will assist and refer the survivor to the Arlington County Police Department.
+Responsiveness to the needs of crime survivors is a department priority.